 The third and final theme that emerged is the construction of a professional identity which was the overall focus of the Annotated Bibliography.
 Each article discussed how important it is for a doctoral candidate to develop their professional identity and each article discussed that building relationships is a key factor in developing one’s professional identity.
 Ensuring that professional identities are developed through the fostering of meaningful and effective relationships and that these relationships are maintained throughout the doctoral program and thereafter is key.
 As presented by Smith and Hatmaker (2014), professional identity is developed through one being socialized effectively.
 One must build relationships in order to be socialized and this all ties these three articles together.

-In conclusion, the themes that emerged from synthesizing these articles demonstrate that for one to be successful in a doctoral program, an effective relationship must be fostered and maintained for one to be successful while developing his or her professional identity.
+the themes that emerged from synthesizing these articles demonstrate that for one to be successful in a doctoral program, an effective relationship must be fostered and maintained for one to be successful while developing his or her professional identity.
 From the articles, one can conclude that doctoral studies are categorized into two key areas, the consumption of knowledge and the acquisition of knowledge.
 It is also important that there are stages to the doctoral studies process, and one must accomplish a different set of goals at each stage in order to be successful and develop a professional identity.

 References